tomgxz/Kraken/REPORT.md

 ##### changes to /static/js/site-edit.js

-  The `loadsections` function goes through every template and adds it to the `addSectionModal_data` dictionary to make sure that all of the files are loaded.
-This is done when the webpage has finished loading to ensure that the user can access all of the section templates immediatly, without having to wait for them to load.
-Due to the nature of this being an `async` function that isn't `await`ed, it also means that this can happen in "parallel" to the rest of the JavaScript, meaning that it can load the files in the background without affecting the usability of the interface.
+  The `loadsections` function goes through every template and adds it to the `addSectionModal_data` dictionary to ensure all the files are loaded.
+This is done when the webpage has finished loading to ensure that the user can access all of the section templates immediately without waiting for them to load.
+Due to this being an `async` function that is not `await`ed, it also means that this can happen in "parallel" to the rest of the JavaScript, meaning that it can load the files in the background without affecting the usability of the interface.

   ```js
   // loads all section templates from the /static/html/ directory and stores them